 Children’s books are one of my best tools to keep the peace in our house.
 Maybe I am too tired to do anything else.
 Or my preschooler wants some attention.
 Or my toddler needs to wind down.
 Or I am about to lose my **** and so I grab a book and start to read before I start to scream.

 Here are some of my favourites:

-Everything Nancy Tillman writes is beautiful, but I absolutely love On the Night You Were Born.
-It allows my idealistic self spend a moment reminiscing on the births of my two sons.
-So if I was feeling angry or defetaed by this whole motherhood role, this book is able to bring me back to earth.
-Reminding me of the blessing my children are and the sense of achievement I should feel just by raising them.
+Everything Nancy Tillman writes is wondrous, but I absolutely love On the Night You Were Born.
+It makes me think about when my sons were born and those powerful feelings that came with their births.
+When I feel angry or defeated by this whole motherhood role this book is able to bring me back to earth, and remind me of the blessing that motherhood is.

-We also enjoy reading anything by Ezra Jack Keats.
-His books, like The Snowy Day or Whistle for Willie highlight the ordinary moments of childhood.
-Making the simple seem wonderful.
-A reminder I appreciate often.
+It’s so fun to read anything by Ezra Jack Keats.
+His books, such as The Snowy Day or Whistle for Willie, highlight the ordinary moments of childhood but in such a delightful way.

 Something from Nothing by Phoebe Gilman.
 Her pictures are incredible and the story is sweet.
 For any writers out there this story carries a message for all of us, about patience, timing, paying attention.

 Where the Wild Things Are by Maurice Sendak.
 If there’s a children’s book that gets my imagination churning more than any other this one is it.
 I love the unanswered questions it leaves you with – Was it just a dream?
 Why did the Wild Things want to eat Max if they loved him so much?
 Will Max ever return to the island?